juliakloiber/superrr/_projects/feministische-digitalpolitik.md

 <p>

 We at SUPERRR Lab are convinced: Digital policy needs to be understood as social policy as it addresses social issues such as accessibility, active participation, sustainability and equity.

-This requires an intersectional feminist approach to focus on those societal groups that are most affected by the negative consequences of digitisation.
-Feminist digital policy stands for a paradigm shift: away from “higher, faster, further” to “more sustainable, equitable, people-centred”.
+This requires an intersectional feminist approach to focus on those societal groups that are most affected by the negative consequences of digitisation. <br>Feminist digital policy stands for a paradigm shift: away from “higher, faster, further” to “more sustainable, equitable, people-centred”.
 <br>
-SUPERRR has been working on feminist perspectives on tech since our inception in 2019 and for example developed the <a href="https://superrr.net/feministtech/principles/"> feminist tech principles</a>.
+SUPERRR has been working on feminist perspectives on tech since our inception in 2019 and for example developed the
+<a href="https://superrr.net/feministtech/principles/"> feminist tech principles</a>.

 In 2022 we started a dedicated project on feminist tech policy, working to introduce feminist perspectives in politics and administration in Berlin, Brussels, and beyond.